muffyn/generic-autosplitter/README.md

 ## Splits
 Make sure you have `Compare Against > Game Time` selected on LiveSplit.

+Be sure to **have a splits file open**, or when the program tries to split it will stop the timer.

+## Watchdog

 Download the Watchdog plugin from the plugin hub to modify what events the plugin will split on.

 [Watchdog](https://runelite.net/plugin-hub/show/watchdog)

-### Format:
-In Watchdog, create any event, and give When that event fires, LiveSplit will split.
+In Watchdog, create any alert, and give it a Plugin Message (`Advanced > Plugin Messages`) notification with Namespace `Autosplitter` and Method `split`.
+Nothing is required in data.
+When that alert fires, LiveSplit will split.

-To create a split on level up, use a game message alert with the blanks replaced:
+For example, to create a split on level up, use a game message alert with the blanks replaced:

 `Congratulations, you've just advanced your _ level.
 You are now level _.`

+Watchdog is very powerful, so be creative with your splits.
+Watchdog will not work in most PvM areas, at Jagex's request, so you would have to manually split if you wanted a split during a boss encounter (like Fight Caves).

 ---

 Want to use this plugin but need help?
-Ask me on Discord `Muffyn`.
+Ask me on Discord `muffyn`.
 Or support me at ko-fi.com/muffyn_